 Healthy alternative: Choose the unscented version and look for products scented with essential (plant-based) oils.

 Commonly found in: Foundation, concealer, pressed powder, and eye shadow.

-Purpose in product: Preservative to discourage growth of microbes in product.
+Purpose in product: Preservative to discourage the growth of microbes in a product.
 How they harm: Endocrine disruption by mimicking estrogen.
 Detected in breast cancer tissue.
 Linked to tumors and skin cancer.

 How to identify: Look for "p-".
 Examples: isobutyl p-hydroxyenzoate, p-methoxycarbonylphenol.
 Look for the word paraben.
 Examples: ethylparaben, methylparaben, propylparaben, isobutylparaben as well as benzoic acid.

 Healthy alternative: Look for "paraben-free" on the label.
 Buy local, small-batch products.
 The larger the size, the more likely it's loaded with preservatives, so it won’t go bad before it can all be used.